About the Flinn Scholarship recommendation

 - Provide an example of this student’s earned respect of peers, community members, and/or leaders.
 (200 words max)

 Counselors will complete a fairly typical report about the student and the school.
+There is no recommendation as part of the counselor report.
 You will be asked to upload a student’s unofficial transcript and a school profile.
 If your school does not have a profile, here is an example from the College Board: https://counselors.collegeboard.org/counseling/advising/school-profiles/sample.

 Other information that will be provided on the counselor report includes: